Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • BYZANTINE in the Encyclopedic Dictionary:

-, th, th.
-Relating to Byzantium - the state of the 4th-15th centuries, formed after the collapse of the Roman Empire.
+, oh, oh.
+Relating to Byzantium - a state of the 4th-15th centuries, formed after the collapse of the Roman Empire.
 Byzantine art.
-Byzantine …
+Byzantine...

 • GRECO in the Big Russian Encyclopedic Dictionary: